qmachine/qmachine/docs/sandbox.rst

 Mac OS X
 ~~~~~~~~

-To get started on Mac OS X 10.8 "Mountain Lion" with your own local
+To get started on Mac OS X 10.8 "Mountain Lion" with your own local sandbox,
-sandbox, you will need to install
-`Homebrew <http://mxcl.github.io/homebrew/>`__ using directions from its
+you will need to install Homebrew_ using directions from its website.
+Then,
-website.
-Then, install a minimal set of native dependencies by launching
-Terminal and typing
+install a minimal set of native dependencies by launching Terminal and typing
 ::

     $ brew install imagemagick node

-I highly recommend installing `Git <http://git-scm.com/>`__ through
+I highly recommend installing Git_ through Homebrew, as well, but it isn't
-Homebrew, as well, but it isn't required.
-I prefer the official Apache
+required.
+I prefer Apache's official CouchDB.app_ over the one installed by
-CouchDB.app over the Homebrew-installed version because it's more
+Homebrew because it includes a convenient launcher that lives in the menu bar.
-convenient.
-I also prefer Heroku's
-`Postgres.app <http://postgresapp.com/>`__ over the version that ships
+For the same reason, I also prefer Heroku's Postgres.app_ over the version that
-with Mountain Lion.
-I don't know of any nice launchers for MongoDB or
+ships with Mountain Lion.
+I don't know of any nice launchers for MongoDB_ or
-Redis, but Homebrew can install them for you, and it includes directions
+Redis_, but Homebrew can install them for you, and directions are included.
-for launching them.

 Ubuntu Linux 12.04 LTS
 ~~~~~~~~~~~~~~~~~~~~~~